The Class Actions Law Review: Portugal

 The main difference between a joinder of parties or actions and popular actions is the opt-out rule.
 Also, whereas claimants generally only represent themselves and their interests (even when they join an action), popular actions' claimants represent all parties with an interest or a right in the proceedings.
 In contrast to a mere joinder of parties, claimants may not have a direct interest in the claim submitted in a popular action.
 Furthermore, it is not mandatory that the claimants involved in a popular action have suffered any ongoing or impending injuries or damage.
 Claimants represent their class at their own discretion, without needing a proxy or express authorisation from the other class members.

-Since these types of claims are not common, no specific court or judge has jurisdiction to hear popular actions.
+Since these types of claims are not very common, no specific court or judge has jurisdiction to hear popular actions.
 The administrative and the civil courts have general jurisdiction.

 The year in review